DefSLAM: Tracking and Mapping of Deforming Scenes from Monocular Sequences: Experiments

-We analyze the overall quality of the reconstruction of DefSLAM.
-We compare its performance with ORBSLAM, a rigid system.

-We tuned ORBSLAM to process the Mandala dataset.
-ORBSLAM initialization failed dramatically with the deforming cases, hence we have applied the stereo initialization.
-Secondly, we have increased the keyframe creation rate to the maximum possible, only limited by the computing power.
-Finally, we have relaxed the thresholds for matching and outlier rejection in order to process observations with some degree of deformation.

-Concerning DefSLAM, we apply the stereo initialization for a fair comparison.
-We repeated each experiment 5 times and we report the median value of the five executions per frame.

-Figure\,{\ref{fig:deformable_experiment_all_frames}} shows the final results along the five sequences.
-The results of DefSLAM are shown in green and the results of ORBSLAM in blue.
-The first row shows the RMS error where smaller means the better, and the second row is the fraction of matched map point where higher means the better.
-Now, we analyze the results one-by-one.
+We analyze the overall quality of the estimated map.
+Figure\,{\ref{fig:deformable_experiment_all_frames}} shows the final results along the five sequences for DefSLAM in green, and ORBSLAM in blue.

-In mandala0, the error of DefSLAM was comparable with the rigid SLAM algorithm.
-Although the initialization was easier for DefSLAM due to the assumption of a surface, ORBSLAM converged faster to a better solution.
-DefSLAM obtains number slightly worse than a state-of-the-art rigid system in a completely rigid scene.
-Concerning the fraction of matched map points, both DefSLAM and ORBSLAM got a high percentage which means that they reconstruct points that are highly reused, due to the rigidity of the scene.
+In rigid mandala0, DefSLAM obtains a similar 3D RMS error to ORBSLAM.
+Concerning the fraction of matched map points, both DefSLAM and ORBSLAM got a high percentage which means that the map points that are highly reused, due to the rigidity of the scene.

-In mandala1, there is deformation with low frequency.
-In this sequence, DefSLAM obtains a similar RMS error to the one obtained in mandala0, recovering the deformation of the kerchief.
-In contrast, although the ORBSLAM could process the entire sequence, its RMS error was highly penalized by the deformation, triplicating its RMS error obtained in the mandala0 sequence, and the RMS error of DefSLAM in the mandala1 sequence.
-The fraction of matched map points still does not show a important difference \textit{wrt}. the rigid sequence for the DefSLAM, but we can see that the fraction of matched map points in the rigid case decreased.
-This is because the rigid system cannot predict accurately the map points in deforming areas and creates new map points for that deformation stage.
-The rigid map is populated with map points that are only matched if the deformation stage repeats, which reduces the fraction of matched map points.
-Meanwhile the non-rigid method is able to capture the deforming nature of the scene.
+In mandala1 and mandala2, the kerchief has low frequency and amplitude deformation.
+DefSLAM obtains a similar 3D RMS error to the one obtained in mandala0 for both sequences, being able to recover the deformation of the kerchief.
+ORBSLAM could process the entire sequences, but its 3D RMS error was highly penalized by the deformation, triplicating the error obtained in the mandala0 sequence, and the RMS error of DefSLAM.
+DefSLAM could recover more accurately the deformation of the scene observed during the sequence both in terms of RMS error and in fraction of matched map points per frame.

-In mandala2, the displacement is smaller but faster, the waving period is halved.
-DefSLAM got an error smaller than 2\,cm during the first 500 frames.
-ORBSLAM had some problems to process the first frames, but eventually it can assume rigidity without the accumulation of a big error.
-In any case, DefSLAM can recover better the deformation observed during the sequence both in terms of RMS error and in fraction of matched map points per frame.